manifold-lang/manifold-frontend/README.md

 (manifold.Integer...3) array = (1, 2, 3)
 ```

-Sometimes it makes more sense to set the width of a tuple using a compiletime
+Sometimes it makes more sense to set the width of a tuple using a statically
 evaluable expression.
 This often increases the readability and maintainability
 of code.